openl2m/openl2m/README.md

 * HP/Aruba Procurve switches (via SNMP)
 * HPE Comware switches (via SNMP)
 * Arista devices (via SNMP)
-* Juniper "ELS" devices (via Junos PyEz API)
+* Juniper "ELS" devices (via Junos PyEz API, or R/O via SNMP)
 * Cisco switches (Catalyst, CBS, via SNMP)
+* Netgear (newer)
 * Generic SNMP devices
 * Any device supported by the Netmiko library (see SSH devices)
 * Most devices supported by Napalm (read-only)

-See the documentation for more information.
+See the documentation for more information about specific devices tested.

 __What's New:__

 Highlights:

 v3.4 adds support for Cisco CBS devices.
-Also allows for all LLDP neighbor devices to be graphed for printing.
+Also allows for neighbor devices to be graphed for printing.

 v3.3 adds support Arista Network devices via SNMP.
 Also shows info in MPLS VRFs and member interfaces on supported devices, read from the standard MPLS SNMP Mib.
 SNMP now supports authencation up to SHA-512 and privacy up to AES-256.
 Django is upgraded to v5.1 and we now support Python v3.12